 Mistakenly deleting photos from your phone is one of the worst things that could happen, especially if you are unsure if there is a backup copy of it.
-If you own an Android phone, there are some ways in which you can recover the photos that are deleted from your phone.
+If you own an Android phone, there are some ways in which you can recover deleted photos that are deleted from your phone.

 What Happens when a File was Deleted?

 Before you get started with recovering your files, you need to first know what happens when files are deleted.
-When you delete a file, the deletion almost happens instantaneously, as opposed to copying a file, where time taken is proportional to the size of the file.
+When you delete a file, the deletion almost happens instantaneously, as opposed to copying a file, where the time taken is proportional to the size of the file.

 When you delete a file, the file remains intact on your memory, but that space is marked as free so that it can be used for other purposes.
 So, when you delete a file, it actually stays there on your phone until it is overwritten by other files.
 Please check the following steps to recover deleted photos on Android.

 Step 1: Stop Using the Phone

 If you have deleted a file by mistake, then stop working on any other apps, especially the apps that will write files to your phones, such as browsers and cameras.
 Pause all app updates and kill unnecessary apps.
 You will not know when some app has overwritten on the space where your photo was stored making the recovery impossible.

 Put down your phone and look for backups.
 If you have auto backups enabled to OneDrive, Google Drive, or Dropbox, then you can go online using a PC and check if the photo has been backed up or not.
 If you could find a backup, that is the end of your worries, otherwise, you need to opt for the hard way.

 Step 3: Scan Internal Memory on Android Phone